 You must also complain to the Legal Ombudsman within six months of receiving your barrister’s final response to your complaint.

-The Ombudsman can extend the time limit in exceptional circumstances.
+The Ombudsman have given themselves discretion to extend the time limit to accept complaints in circumstances where they determine it to be fair and reasonable to do so.
 Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not therefore usually deal with complaints that fall outside of the Legal Ombudsman’s time limits.

 The decision data on the Legal Ombudsman’s website lists all providers that received a decision from the Legal Ombudsman in the previous 12 months and whether the provider was required to give the consumer a remedy.
 The decision data may be viewed here:

 The BSB’s Barristers’ Register shows who has a current practising certificate and whether a barrister has any disciplinary findings.
 The BSB’s Barristers’ Register may be viewed here:

 Information about decisions made by the Legal Ombudsman is available here: